Deborah J. Rufus, APN

 When did you join Illinois CancerCare?

-Deb has been married for 25 years to her husband Ed, a local Internist.
-They have 2 children, Ashley, currently in Medical School at the University of Illinois, and Daniel, a sophomore at St. Ambrose University.
-She has lived in the Peoria area for 23 years.
+Deb is married to her husband Ed, a local Internist.
+They have 2 children, Ashley, currently a local pediatrician, and Daniel, a Palmer graduate chiropractor.
+She has lived in the Peoria area since 1986.

 Hobbies / Interests:

 I enjoy spending time with my family and our multiple pets, reading, singing, traveling, and anything sports related!
-My husband Ed and I have two terrific kids and are looking forward to our first grandchild.
+My husband Ed and I have two terrific kids and a beautiful grandson we adore.